+49 [0] 69 25 73 75 264 info@catuslaw.com

 Legal requirements for managing whistleblowing can be found here:

-The EU Whistleblower Directive that lays down a procedure for dealing with reports from whistleblowers makes the role of an ombudsperson even more important.
+The German Whistleblower Protection Law that lays down a procedure for dealing with reports from whistleblowers makes the role of an ombudsperson even more important.

-• Employers and agencies that employ 50 or more people are obligated by the EU Whistleblower Directive to set up internal reporting offices since December 17, 2021
+• Employers and agencies that employ 50 or more people are obligated to set up internal reporting offices

-• The tasks of the internal reporting offices include: operating reporting channels, checking the validity of reports, taking follow-up measures, providing employees with easily accessible and clear information on external reporting procedures
+• The tasks of the internal reporting offices include: operating reporting channels, checking the validity of reports, taking follow-up measures, providing easily accessible and clear information on reporting procedures

 • The receipt of a report must be confirmed within seven days of the report submission.
 A response must be sent within three months